 Prerequisite: ESL 2A or appropriate score on ESL placement.
 Advisory: ESL 3B and ESL 3C.
 (Credit/No Credit)

-For low intermediate ESL students.
-Improves writing to prepare students for college work.
+Students at the low-intermediate ESL level learn skills in writing and grammar to prepare them for college work.

 Prerequisite: ESL 2B or appropriate score on the ESL placement assessment.
 Advisory: ESL 3A or ESL 3C.
 (Credit/No Credit)